TZstatsADS/Spring2018-Project5-grp8/doc/a_note_on_contributions.md

 Therefore, you are required to post a *contribution statement* in the root README.md of your GitHub repo.
 Please beware that your GitHub repo will become public and remain public after the due date of the projects.

-Post your title, team members, project abstract and a contribution statement in the README.md file.
-This is a common practice for research scientific journals.

-Below is an example.
-If no contribution statement is provided, we will insert a default statement that goes "**All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement**. "

 ---
-Sample project README statement.

-Project xxx
++ Team # 8
++ Projec title: Credit Risk Modeling using Machine Learning Techniques and its Data Visualization

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
++ Team members:

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%
+	Chenfei Jiang (cj2526@columbia.edu)

+	Michael Utomo (mu2251@columbia.edu)

+	Jingtian Yao (jy2867@columbia.edu)

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
-All team members approve our work presented in our GitHub repository including this contribution statement.
+[Contribution Statement] **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
+All team members approve our work presented in this GitHub repository including this contributions statement.

+Chenfei Jiang:
++ build the Shiny App
++ write the main and readme

+Michael Utomo:
++ Build the machine learning algorithms: logistic regression +neural network, Random forest, XGBoost

+Jingtian Yao:
++ train the logistic regression model and the SVM model
++ build the Shiny App
++ make presentation power point and give presentation